vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-puppet.md

 ...
 ```

-- **healthy:** This confirm that Defender for Endpoint is successfully deployed and operational
+- `healthy`: Confirm that Defender for Endpoint is successfully deployed and operational.

-- **health_issues**: This states the issues which caused the healthy status to become false.
+- `health_issues`: States the issues which caused the healthy status to become false.

-- **licensed**: This confirms that the device is tied to your organization.
+- `licensed`: Confirms that the device is tied to your organization.

-- **orgId**: This is your Defender for Endpoint organization identifier.
+- `orgId`: Your Defender for Endpoint organization identifier.

 ## Troubleshoot installation issues

-For self-troubleshooting, do the following
+If you encounter issues during installation, try these self-troubleshooting steps:

-1. Refer to [Log installation issues](https://github.com/meghapriyams/defender-docs-pr/blob/docs-editor/linux-install-with-ansible-1731590880/defender-endpoint/linux-resources.md#log-installation-issues) for more information on how to find the automatically generated log that is created by the installer when an error occurs.
+1. Refer to [Log installation issues](linux-resources.md#log-installation-issues) for more information on how to find the automatically generated log that is created by the installer when an error occurs.

-1. Refer to [Installation issues](/defender-endpoint/linux-support-install) for more information on commonly occurring installation issues
+2. Refer to [Installation issues](/defender-endpoint/linux-support-install) for more information on commonly occurring installation issues

-1. If health of the device is false, refer to [MDE agent health issues](/defender-endpoint/health-status)
+3. If health of the device is false, refer to [MDE agent health issues](/defender-endpoint/health-status)

-1. For product performance issues, refer to [Troubleshoot performance issues](/defender-endpoint/linux-support-perf), [performance tuning](/defender-endpoint/linux-support-perf?branch=main)
+4. For product performance issues, refer to [Troubleshoot performance issues](/defender-endpoint/linux-support-perf), [performance tuning](/defender-endpoint/linux-support-perf?branch=main)

-1. For proxy and connectivity issues, refer to [Troubleshoot cloud connectivity issues](/defender-endpoint/linux-support-connectivity)
+5. For proxy and connectivity issues, refer to [Troubleshoot cloud connectivity issues](/defender-endpoint/linux-support-connectivity)

-To get support from Microsoft, raise a support ticket and provide log dump by [running client analyser](/defender-endpoint/run-analyzer-macos-linux)
+To get support from Microsoft, raise a support ticket and provide log files by using the [client analyser](/defender-endpoint/run-analyzer-macos-linux)

 ## How to configure policies for Microsoft Defender on Linux

-You can configure AV/EDR settings on your endpoints using following methods 3.
-Refer to [set preferences](/defender-endpoint/linux-preferences) to learn more about the available settings 4.
-Refer to [security settings management](/mem/intune/protect/mde-security-integration) to configure settings via Microsoft Defender Portal
+You can configure antivirus and EDR settings on your endpoints using following methods:

+- See [Set preferences for Microsoft Defender for Endpoint on Linux](/defender-endpoint/linux-preferences) to learn more about the available settings
+- See [security settings management](/mem/intune/protect/mde-security-integration) to configure settings in the Microsoft Defender portal.

 ## Operating system upgrades

-When upgrading your operating system to a new major version, you must first uninstall Defender for Endpoint on Linux, install the upgrade, and finally reconfigure Defender for Endpoint on Linux on your device.
+When upgrading your operating system to a new major version, you must first uninstall Defender for Endpoint on Linux, install the upgrade, and then reconfigure Defender for Endpoint on Linux on your device.

 ## Uninstallation